-(1) A biosecurity auditor has the following functions in connection with a compliance audit, subject to s.
-156 Part 10 - Biosecurity Certification, Auditing and Accreditation any limitations specified in his or her instrument of engagement:
+(1) A biosecurity auditor has the following functions in connection with a compliance audit, subject to any limitations specified in his or her instrument of engagement:

 - (a) to assess the audit target's compliance with, and capability of complying with, this Act; - (b) to assess or identify any contravention or suspected contravention of this Act (including any contravention or other deficiency identified in another biosecurity audit); - (c) to identify measures for improved compliance with this Act; - (d) to report, to the person who requires the audit, on the biosecurity auditor's assessment of those matters. - (2) A biosecurity auditor has such other functions in connection with a compliance audit as are prescribed by the regulations or, subject to the regulations, conferred on the biosecurity auditor by his or her instrument of engagement for the compliance audit.